Get the kit — A$297

-Running an NDIS provider on generic business tools is technically possible, but it creates friction at every compliance touchpoint.
+That is why the "alternative" question is usually a misframing.
+For ongoing operations, software like ShiftCare or SupportAbility is genuinely the right tool — running an NDIS provider on generic business tools creates friction at every compliance touchpoint.
 General rostering software does not understand SCHADS Award rates.
 Generic invoicing tools cannot validate NDIS line items against the current Price Guide.
-And standard CRM systems have no concept of participant goals, support plans, or incident reporting requirements under the NDIS Practice Standards.
+Standard CRM systems have no concept of participant goals, support plans, or incident reporting timeframes under the NDIS Practice Standards.
+For ongoing operations, you want NDIS-aware software.

 Key Features to Look for in NDIS Software